ComedicChimera/chai/docs/tutorial/01_basics/07_structs.md

 We can leave some fields empty if we want them to just assume their null values.

     let v = Vec2{x=6};  // y = 0

+You can also specify field values positionally like so:

+    let r = Vec2{2, 3};

+This is generally not recommended as it can make it difficult to determine what fields are being specified.

+### Accessing Fields with the Dot Operator

 We can access these fields using the `.` operator followed by the name of the field.